Machine-learning based discovery of missing physical processes in radiation belt modeling: Results

 \section{Results}

 We have applied the PINN method to solve the inverse problem of Eq. \ref{eq:adv_diff} with Van Allen Probes data used as training set (about 25,000 time instances, from 01-Nov-2013 to 30-Oct-2016, see Figure \ref{fig:alldata}).
 Characteristic of solving inverse problems, the solution is not unique, so we have followed an ensemble approach, by training 20 independent PINNs.
-The best 5 results (in terms of smallest errors, see Methods section) are shown in Figure \ref{fig:ens_coeffs} (top and bottom panels: Diffusion coefficients and corresponding drift coefficients).
-We notice that, although each solution is different, they all share common large scale features in time and space.
-In Figure \ref{fig:ens_mean}, we show a statistical analysis applied to the \emph{optimal} diffusion and drift coefficients $D_{LL}$ and $C$, derived as an average of the 5 top solutions.
+The best 5 results (in terms of smallest errors $\varepsilon$, see Methods section) are shown in Figure \ref{fig:ens_coeffs} (top and bottom panels: Diffusion coefficients and corresponding drift coefficients).
+We notice that, although each solution is different, they all share common large scale features in time and space. { We have also verified that the results described in the following do not substantially depend on the number of PINNs trained (i.e. the results are well converged). } In Figure \ref{fig:ens_mean}, we show a statistical analysis applied to the \emph{optimal} diffusion and drift coefficients $D_{LL}$ and $C$, derived as an average of the 5 top solutions.